coveooss/coveo-python-oss/coveo-functools/README.md

 - Variable positional args (such as `def fn(*args): ...`) are left untouched.
 - Basic json-compatible types will be left untouched.
 This is determined by the annotation, not the actual value.
 - If `None` is given as a value to deserialize into anything, `None` is given back.
 Absolutely no validation occurs in this case.
-- An Abstract class requires a subclass adapter that returns the non-abstract class to use.
+- An Abstract class requires additional metadata or a subclass adapter.
 - No support for additional `typing` and `collections` objects other than the ones mentioned in this documentation.
 - You can only `Union` basic json-compatible types, or `List[T], T`.